inflac/NightLight-App/README.md

 # NightLight App

-The NightLight app is designed to interact with the [Nightlight API](https://github.com/inflac/NightLight), which allows updating the status of a NightLine through simple GET requests.
+The NightLight app is designed to interact with the [Nightlight API](https://github.com/inflac/NightLight), which allows updating the status of a [Nightline](https://nightlines.eu/) through simple GET requests.

 ## Provisioning & Build
-In order to get the API-Key, it's ciphertext, the IV etc. in the correct format, I created a provisioning script.
-Available as python script, bash script or .exe.
+In order to get the API-Key, it's ciphertext and IV in the correct format, there is a provisioning script, available as a python script, bash script or .exe.
 The provisioning program will ask you to enter the following values:
 * Preferred password (Needed on first APP startup)
 * API-Key (Script can also generate one for you)
 * IV for AES (Script can also generate one for you)